MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ## Prerequisites

-You’ll need to use a Power Platform environment in a preview region to use Copilot for Power Automate.
+You’ll need to use a Power Platform environment in a US preview region to use Copilot in Power Automate.
 To learn how to create a preview environment if you don’t have one, go to [Frequently asked questions](#frequently-asked-questions) in this article.

 ## Use Copilot to create a flow